What is next year going to look like at Infinity School?

 The High School program will start when those in the Explore Studio are ready to move up.
 We believe this will happen in December or January.
 We’re not sure what the state of things will be with Innovation Works so the location of that program is TBD.

-In terms of staffing, we are thrilled to let you know that we have secured employment with Mr Jeremy, Ms Peyton, Ms Janaya, and Ms Andrea (Director) for the 2020-2021 school year.
+In terms of staffing, we are thrilled to let you know that we have secured employment with Ms Peyton, Ms Janaya, and Ms Andrea (Director) for the 2020-2021 school year.
 The responsibility break-down is this: Ms Peyton will be with the Ignite Eaglets in the mornings three days a week and for the afternoon and aftercare on Tuesdays.
 The rest of the time the Ignite Studio Eaglets will be with Ms Janaya who will be onsite from late morning until the end of aftercare for most of the week.
-Ms Andrea will be the Guide for the Discover 1/2 Studio and Mr Jeremy continues to be the Guide for the Explore Studio and will be overseeing the High School when that begins.
+Ms Andrea will be the Guide for the Discover 1/2 Studio.
 This is really an incredible team of people!

 Did you know that Ms Peyton has an important role at CheerStrike?
 Or that Ms Janaya is an incredible artist whose highly developed skills are in all kinds of art mediums: sculpture, paint, jewellery making, among others.
-Have you heard that Mr Jeremy is a prolific writer and poet?
 Or maybe you know that Ms Andrea is a former psychotherapist and teacher and has been working with families for three decades?
 Everyone loves to be active, play, be outside, and care for the environment.